Skip to Content

 Ainsworth Hot Springs

-The caves at Ainsworth Hot Springs
+View of the pools at Ainsworth Hot Springs at sunrise.

 If you’re visiting Nelson, you HAVE to visit nearby Ainsworth Hot Springs.
 I went for a soak in the springs right after a 3-day backpacking trip in Kokanee Glacier Provincial Park.
 So relaxing!
-Ainsworth Hot Springs is one of the most unique hot springs I’ve been to.
-It’s a commercial hot springs with an outdoor pool for soaking, but the interesting part is the caves!

 The outdoor pool is 36-38C and the waters in the cave are 40-43C.
 There is also a cold water plunge pool if you need to cool off.
 They have a spa as well as a restaurant that serves food sourced from local ingredients and indigenous inspired dishes.